Advice > Consulting

 Make sure to brush up on these concepts.
 You can reference our data science case interview guide and our data science interview guide to refresh your knowledge on common related topics.

 Finally, once you’ve passed all of the initial tests mentioned above, you’ll move on to what Capital One calls the “Power Day.”
-As the name suggests, this stage covers an entire day of back-to-back interviews.
+This stage covers an entire day of back-to-back interviews.

 Capital One has fully transitioned to virtual interviews, so you can expect your Power Day interviews to be conducted online.
 Each interview may last for up to one hour.
 You’ll have a 1-hour break somewhere in between.